sharoon7171/historyguard-pro/README.md

-# HistoryGuard Pro - Advanced Browser History Management
+# HistoryGuard Pro - Advanced Chrome Extension for Browser History Management

 **Take complete control of your browsing history with intelligent filtering and privacy protection.**